Updated: Feb 19

 The relationship was cyclical in how he treated me.
 From being completely head-over-heels in love, to on the turn of a dime, leaving me in the dust to just return back to as if I was the only person that mattered to him.
 I, again, was in a relationship where the man used me at his disposal and I allowed it.

 This was our norm.
 Constant highs and lows.
 To the outside, I built an illusion that I had a perfect relationship as I kept much of this to myself.
 But my friends and family saw right through it.
 Perhaps they thought it wasn't serious and it was just a phase.
 Or, in some thoughts that at least somebody was loving me?

 I put everything I had into that relationship.
 And when the signs were there that in the end I didn't mean much to him, I chose to ignore them for fear of being alone.
 Even after being cheated on repeatedly, I kept on believing that he would somehow turn into the perfect doting husband to me.
 I was left wanting.

 Going on six years and learning that I was again cheated on by him, I realized I couldn't do this anymore.
 I wasn't quite at the point where I was standing up for my self-worth and value, but the pain, anxiety, mental games and lack of love was just not worth it anymore.
-It took several months for that urge of needing to be love and seeking to be needed by him to go away.
-But it did.
 I finally felt a complete separation from him and others from my past.
 As each year progressed, I discovered what I valued most in a partner and relationship.

 With courage I continued to focus on healing and forgiveness of myself.